yormy/tripwire-laravel/_docs/00___TODO.md

 or in tripwire, but calc up front explain where to place tripwire, if user block => tripwire na user known

-REWITE GEO
-- losse services
-- DTO
-- stub to test / mock

-streamline docs with config file

-install in clean laravel blade and record how to install and how to trigger show video of reset

-find todo
 create different use cases
 Typical blade usage = view
 Typical vue usage => json

-Videos on installing and seeing it tripped
-"Start page with : waht this page will answer?"
-Config: if you set this to X, you can expect Y as end result Convert contfig to env and docu
+# Docs2 - Finalization
+find todo
+streamline docs with config file install in clean laravel blade and record how to install and how to trigger show video of reset

 ## INTEGRATION TESTS
 app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted()